 It’s all about numbers.

-Now you need to calculate and determine the number of orders or customers the business needs to generate additional sales of minimum RM36k.
+Now you need to calculate and determine the number of orders or customers the business needs to generate additional sales of a minimum of RM36k.

 Number of additional orders or customers required for RM36k sales = [Cost of proposed SEO service] / [Average order value or customer lifetime value (CLV)]